karinlag/submit_ena/submitreads.md

 This process consists of three steps:

-1. Transfer the read files to the ENA dropbox using FTP or Aspera.
+1. Transfer the read files to the ENA dropbox.
 1. Create XML files that describe the submission.
 1. Transfer XML files.
 With that, the files are submitted.